The role of Ce$^{3+}$/Ce$^{4+}$ in the spectroscopic properties of cerium oxide doped zinc-tellurite glasses prepared under air: Introduction

 \section{Introduction}

-The need to upscale the electricity production from solar and a few other emerging technologies are pushing the glass science to innovate further\cite{Mauro2014}.
-Taking just the example of photovoltaic (PV) industry, about 150GWp\cite{ITRPV2018} of capacity were installed last year, corresponding to about 500 millions panels which are covered by float glass.
-PV's are already pushing glass industry\cite{Burrows2015} to increase production, and emerging technologies\cite{Nayak2019} in this field and others are demanding enhanced glass materials.
+The need to upscale the electricity production from solar and other emerging technologies are pushing the glass science to innovate further \cite{Mauro2014}.
+Taking just the example of the photovoltaic (PV) industry, about 150 GWp \cite{ITRPV2018} of capacity was installed last year, corresponding to about 500 million panels; virtually all of them are covered by float glass.
+PV's are already pushing the glass industry \cite{Burrows2015} to increase production, and emerging technologies \cite{Nayak2019} in this field and others are demanding enhanced glass materials.

 Rare-earth's (RE) have a straight relation with glasses at the industry level.
-By mass Cerium oxide is the most consumed RE and for optical applications it is widely used as UV blocking agent in PV's cover\cite{Oliveira2018}.
-Considering a thickness of 3 mm for this cover one can estimate that PV's industry consumed more than 5 million tons of float glass last year, and even though Cerium is a RE its price is quite low once it is the most abundant RE, making up to 50\% of the total RE ore in the most important deposits\cite{Eggert2016}.
+By mass, cerium oxide is the most consumed RE and it is widely used as UV blocking agent in PV's cover \cite{Oliveira2018}.
+Considering an average thickness of 3 mm for the cover glass, one can estimate that PV's industry alone consumed more than 5 million tons of float glass last year.
+Such enhanced glass materials we are pursuing worldwide could reduce such massive raw materials consumption while bringing new functions, such as spectral conversion to these components.

-On the other hand tellurite glasses are interesting hosts due its unique structure, high refractive index and low melting temperature\cite{Jha2012a}.
-Tellurites can be fiberized\cite{Belancon2013b}, sputtered\cite{Ogbuu2015} and other techniques as laser ablation of the glass have been developed\cite{Mann2018}.
-The incorporation of Cerium in this family of glasses has oftenly the purpose to introduce $Ce^{3+}$ ions to quench a transition in $Er^{3+}$ \cite{Yang2004a,Sasikala2012,Zheng2013} which enhances the gain in optical amplifiers operating at 1.53$\mu m$.
-In the context we have presented above we decided to investigate structural and spectroscopic properties in the UV-Vis range of Cerium doped glasses of the system $73.3TeO_2$, $19.6ZnO$, $4.9Na_2CO_3$ and $2.2La_2O_3$ (TZNL) in \%mol.
+On the other hand, tellurite glasses are interesting hosts due to their unique structure, high refractive index and low melting temperature \cite{Jha2012a}.
+Tellurites can be fiberized \cite{Belancon2013b}, sputtered \cite{Ogbuu2015} and other techniques as laser ablation of the glass have been developed \cite{Mann2018}.
+The incorporation of Cerium in this family of glasses has often the purpose to introduce Ce$^{3+}$ ions to quench the $^4$I$_{11/2}$ level of Er$^{3+}$ \cite{Yang2004a,Sasikala2012,Zheng2013} which enhances the gain in optical amplifiers operating at 1.53$\mu m$.
+However, Ce$^{3+}$ also exhibits a 4f-5d transition, which is very sensitive to the crystal field of the host.
+This transition introduces intense optical absorption, which can be found between the UV \cite{Stroud1961a} and the orange \cite{Zhang2015b} part of the visible spectrum.
+These properties open a wide field of applications for Ce$^{3+}$, such as a sensitizer for downconversion of UV/Blue in visible/near-infrared light \cite{Zhou2017}, in order to enhance the efficiency of solar cells.